 - 59. This study had its genesis in the realization that baseline data, indicators, and reporting systems were not yet developed two or more years into implementation of Norway's five large programs aimed at achieving Global Millennium Development Goals 4 (to reduce child mortality) and 5 (to improve maternal health) through the Partnership Initiatives, threatening the ability to evaluate them in future years.
 The Department had produced a number of prior evaluation reports on other programs with the message of "not enough data are available" for analysis of program impact.
 Such report messages were perceived not to be helpful other than in providing an excuse for lack of evaluation findings.
 The problem identified was that the programs often lack adequate the correct baseline data, indicators, monitoring systems and processes, and regular results-based management (RBM) reporting and documentation.
-It was hoped that the RBM framework developed for the Partnership Initiative also would serve as a model for other programs. - 60.
+It was hoped that the RBM framework developed for the Partnership Initiative also would serve as a model for other programs.17 - 60.
 Ideally, program management develops a results-based management framework early as an annex to the legal agreement.
 The framework articulates the logic behind a program, defines the key outcomes the program is to achieve and identifies indicators for measuring progress to their achievement.
 Management collects baseline data on the indicators and uses that information to set realistic targets and dates for indicator achievement.
-Management then monitors progress on the indicators and makes program adjustments indicated.
-The frameworks facilitate before and after comparisons and provide data for evaluations.
+Management then monitors progress on the indicators and

-Ray C. Rist and Jody Zall Kusek.
+17 Ray C. Rist and Jody Zall Kusek.
 (2004).
 "Ten Steps to a Results-Based Monitoring and Evaluation System".
 World Bank: Washington, D.C.